YiLimath/YiLimath.github.io/_pages/agent-system/math-research-case-study.md

 - Expose uncertainty rather than silently inventing mathematical facts.
 - Keep the researcher in control of priorities and final judgments.
 - Keep dates, task status, note links, theorem statements, and proof artifacts reproducible.
+- Make every stage evaluable, recoverable, and bounded by a clear termination condition.

 ## Workflows